26 Types of Insects in Texas

 The moth subfamily Lymantriinae belongs to the Erebidae.
 George Hampson created the taxon in 1893.
 Many of its constituent species go by the moniker “tussock moths” in one form or another.

 The caterpillars or larvae of these species often look strange, with bristles and hairy protrusions on their bodies.
-Many tussock moth caterpillars have urticating hairs, which when in touch with skin, can lead to painful reactions.
+Many tussock moth caterpillars have urticating hairs, which can lead to painful reactions when in touch with skin.
 These hairs are frequently concealed within longer, softer hairs.

 White-lined Sphinx

-Hyles lineata, also known as the white-lined sphinx, is the scientific name for this moth, which is a member of the Sphingidae family.
-They occasionally go by the name “hummingbird moth” due to their size and flight patterns that resemble those of birds.
+Hyles lineata, also known as the white-lined sphinx, is the scientific name for this moth, a Sphingidae family member.
+They occasionally go by the name “hummingbird moth” due to their size and flight patterns resembling birds.

 The white-lined sphinx exhibits a variety of color phenotypes as caterpillars, but their adult color is constant.
 This is one of the many types of insects in Texas that span a large portion of Central and North America.